-The Steinmetz Lab’s mission is to push to new frontiers in medicine and bio-nanotechnology through design, development and testing of materials and biologics derived from plant viruses.
+The Steinmetz Lab’s mission is to push to new frontiers in human, veterinary and plant health through design, development and testing of materials and biologics derived from plant viruses.
 Our vision is the translation of promising candidates into clinical and commercial applications.
+Our approach is to re-design and re-purpose naturally occurring nanoparticles derived from plant viruses.

 Next-generation nanotechnology depends upon the capacity to precisely alter size and shape of nanostructured features with temporal and spatial control.
-Nanoscale self-assembly is a technique that Nature masters with atomic precision; using this principle, we turned toward the study and application of plant viruses as an approach to generate highly structured nanoparticles with new functionalities.
+Nanoscale self-assembly is a technique that nature masters with atomic precision; using this principle, we turned toward the study and application of plant viruses as an approach to generate highly structured nanoparticles with new functionalities.
 Viruses are playing a special role in nanotechnology, because they can function as prefabricated nanoparticles naturally evolved to deliver cargos and/or interact with cells and tissues in various environments.
-We have developed a library of plant virus-based nanoparticles and through structure-function studies we are beginning to understand how to tailor these nanomaterials appropriately for biomedical applications, precision farming, and engineered living materials.
+We have developed a library of plant virus-based nanoparticles and through structure-function studies we are beginning to understand how to tailor these nanomaterials appropriately for biomedical applications and agriculture.

 Research is organized into several interconnected research thrusts: